 II.
 General Statement of Policy

-It is the policy of the school board to regulate the proper functions of a school board member.
-The effectiveness of the school board depends upon community respect and confidence in individual school board members.
+The policy of the School Board is to regulate the proper functions of a School Board member.
+The effectiveness of the School Board depends upon community respect and confidence in individual School Board members.
 Conduct which detracts from this respect and confidence is detrimental to the public interest and is prohibited.
-It is the policy of the school board to investigate claims that an individual school board member has engaged in unbecoming conduct, and to impose appropriate sanctions.
-Each school board member shall follow the code of conduct set forth in this policy.
+It is the policy of the School Board to investigate claims that an individual School Board member has engaged in unbecoming conduct, and to impose appropriate sanctions.
+Each School Board member shall follow the code of conduct set forth in this policy.

 III.
 Scope and Guiding Principles

 This policy applies to the conduct of all School Board members.
 The following principles shall serve as guidelines for the School Board member code of conduct.

 1. School Board members shall conduct themselves in accordance with all applicable laws, ordinances, and rules, and shall not knowingly exceed their authority in their official actions on behalf of the School Board.

 2. School Board members shall not exhibit any conduct that discredits himself or herself or the School Board or otherwise impairs his or her ability to perform School Board duties or represent the School Board in a manner consistent with the integrity and trustworthiness expected by the public.
 Such conduct includes, but is not limited to the following

 a.
 School Board members shall not make disparaging remarks, in or out of School Board meetings, about other members of the School Board.

 b.
 School Board members shall not make any promises regarding votes on any proposition in advance of meetings at which the proposition will be considered by the School Board.

 c.
 School Board members shall refer all complaints to the proper school district administrators and shall not undertake independent investigation.